timboettiger/action-replay-mk-iii/README.md

 ## Welcome

+Finding in-depth information (or even basic manuals) for this Super Nintendo cheat device is difficult.
+Here you find:
+- revised and up-to-date manuals (de/en)
+- print-ready repro labels
+- further informations on the built-in code database
+- project "UI Preservaction" - a screenshot database
+- comparison to other cheat-devices or SNES region adapters

-The Pro Action Replay MK III is my favorite SNES cheat device, because it's much more:
+The Pro Action Replay MK III is my favorite SNES cheat device, because it's much more a swiss army knife:
 - a region adapter
+- a cheat code device
-- a cheat code finder
+- a cheat code finder (trainer)
 - a cheat code database
 - a mouse or joypad driven user interface

-Finding in-depth information (or even basic manuals) for this Super Nintendo device is difficult.
-Here you find:
-- revised manuals (de/en)
-- print-ready repro labels
-- screenshots
-- code-db information
-- comparison to other cheat-devices or SNES region adapters

 ### Why did you make this?